Every-Flavor-Robotics/cmu-16311-tools/README.md

 ## Installation
 We recommend using the latest Rasbperry Pi OS on your Raspberry Pi.
+You can setup Raspberry Pi OS using the RPi imager, available [here](https://www.raspberrypi.com/software/).
 Once the operating system is setup, you can install all of the tools by running this command

 ``` bash
 curl -s https://raw.githubusercontent.com/Every-Flavor-Robotics/cmu-16311-tools/refs/heads/main/install.sh | bash